 Step-By-Step Guide to E-File Your ITR

 Filing your ITR online has become simpler and more accessible with the income tax e-filing portal.
+Here is a guide through the entire process of e-filing the return of income, from logging in to verification.

 Step 1: Register/Login on the Income Tax E-Filing Portal

-Step 2: Select the Appropriate ITR Form
+Step 2: Select the Right ITR Form

 ITR Form